Which of the following statements is true regarding the endosymbi... | Channels for Pearson+

 B

-Endosymbiotic theory suggests that eukaryotic cells evolved from archaea through a series of mutations.
+The endosymbiotic theory suggests that eukaryotic cells evolved from a symbiotic relationship between two eukaryotic cells.

 C